awsdocs/aws-cdk-guide/doc_source/multiple_languages.md

 ------
 #### [ C\# ]

 In C\#, you import types with the `using` directive\.
-There are two styles, which give you access either all the types in the specified namespace using their plain names, or to refer to the namespace itself using an alias\.
+There are two styles, which give you access either all the types in the specified namespace using their plain names, or let you refer to the namespace itself using an alias\.

 Packages are named like `Amazon.CDK.AWS.xxx` for AWS Construct Library packages \(the core module is `Amazon.CDK`\)\.